Dark Matter Dilution Mechanism through the Lens of Large Scale Structure

 where we assumed that $m_{N_2} > m_\tau$, such that all leptonic channels are open.
 The first channel plays the desired role of dilution, whereas the second produces energetic $N_1$ particles that affect the matter power spectrum, as discussed earlier.
 For $N_2$ mass well above the electroweak scale, the branching ratio for $N_2 \to N_1 \ell \ell'$ is 1/10.
 If the mass of $N_2$ is below the top quark mass, the ratio grows to 1/7.
 Such values are in complete contradiction with the main findings of this work in Eq.~\eqref{eq:maxBr} and FIG.~\ref{fig:maxBr}.
 In this scenario, the entropy dilution mechanism for addressing the DM relic density is thus firmly excluded.

 Such a strong constraint can only be evaded with additional non-DM decays of $Y$.
-The $N_2$ could decay via the SM $W$, mediated either by $N_2$ and light neutrino $\nu$ mixing, or the $W - W_R$ gauge boson mixing.
+The $N_2$ could decay via the SM $W$, mediated either by $N_2$ and light neutrino $\nu$ mixing, or the $W$-$W_R$ gauge boson mixing.
 Neutrino mixing comes about if $N_2$ participates in the type-I seesaw mechanism~\cite{Mohapatra:1980yp} and is uniquely fixed by $\theta_{N_2\nu} \simeq \sqrt{m_\nu/m_{N_2}}$~\cite{Nemevsek:2012iq}.
-Here, $N_2$ must be lighter than the $W$ boson for it to be a long-lived dilutor.
-For the $W$ mediated decay channels to dominate over the $W_R$ mediated ones in order to satisfy the large scale structure constraint derived in Eq.~\eqref{eq:maxBr}, we need
+In the presence of the $N_2$-$\nu$ mixing alone, we find that $N_2$ must be lighter than the $W$ boson for it to be a long-lived dilutor~\cite{wip2022}.
+For the $W$ mediated decay channels to dominate over the $W_R$ mediated ones in order to satisfy the LSS constraint derived in Eq.~\eqref{eq:maxBr}, we need